 - Take in a Street Festival.
 You can also go to one of Toronto's famous cultural neighborhoods for a festival with a more local flavor.

 - Go to Allen Gardens Conservatory to drink in the rich air of this magnificent greenhouse full of exotic plants.
 The park the greenhouses are in can be a bit rough but it's totally safe during the day.
-Located at Jarvis and Carleton Streets.
+Located at Jarvis and Carlton Streets.

 - New Orleans in Toronto.
 Every Saturday afternoon there's music at Grossman's Tavern on Spadina Avenue.
 It's usually Patrick Tevlin and the Happy Pals.

-Almost Free Stuff in Toronto
+Almost Free Stuff for Solo Travelers in Toronto

-- Buy a City Pass and get 5 attractions for one price.
+- The classic city pass.
+Buy a CityPASS and get 5 attractions for one price.

-- Get a henna in Little India on Gerard Street East just west of Coxwell for approximately $10.
+- Get a henna in Little India on Gerard Street East, just west of Coxwell for approximately $10.

 - Rent a pair of skates and show off your moves on the rinks at Nathan Phillips Square or Harbourfront Centre.